begaiym-mm/predict_fakenews/README.md

-# predict_fakenews
+This project predicts if the news is fake or not analyzing the text.

-Predict fake news using logistic regression
+Model used - logistic regression